Carglass

-Carglass is a commercial brand for car glass repair and replacement that belongs to the Belron group, a subsidiary of the Belgian D'Ieteren group.
+Carglass is a commercial brand for vehicle glass repair and replacement that belongs to the Belron group, a subsidiary of the Belgian D'Ieteren group.

-The company was founded in 1979 in Sweden by the Belgian Leroi family.
-This family had a wholesale business in car windows in Belgium.
-Carglass Nederland started its activities in 1982 with the takeover of wholesaler Mobielglas.
-The first own branch was started in Eindhoven, the second in Heerlen.
-Since 1987, Carglass has been part of the South African group Belron.
-The real breakthrough and greatest growth was achieved from 1989 when the number of branches, number of employees and turnover increased very quickly.
-At the end of the nineties, the company came back into Belgian hands when the car group D'Ieteren took over a majority of shares.
-The remaining shares are held by the Belgian investment group Cobepa.
-In 2016, Carglass started repairing minor car damage.
-In 2019, the company announced that it would stop this service, due to a disappointing number of reported car damage.
-At that time, Carglass offered this service in 24 branches, under the name Carmetics.
-Employees who worked in this branch were given a different position within the company as much as possible.
-An unknown number of people were dismissed.
-In 2020, Belron took over the automotive glass activities of car service chain A.T.U., the largest garage chain in Germany.
-Since then, Carglass has been providing car window repairs and replacements in the almost 600 A.T.U. sales outlets in Germany and Austria.
-In the same week, Belron announced that it would be reducing its services in France.
-It was negotiating the sale of Carglass Maison, for home car repairs, to the German holding company Mutares and HomeServe France, which is part of a British listed group of the same name.
+The company was founded in Sweden in 1979 by the Belgian Leroi family, which already operated a wholesale business in automotive glass in Belgium.
+Carglass Nederland began operations in 1982 following the acquisition of wholesaler Mobielglas.
+Its first branch opened in Eindhoven, followed by a second location in Heerlen.

+In 1987, Carglass became part of the South African Belron Group.
+The company’s major breakthrough came in 1989, marking the beginning of a period of rapid expansion in which the number of branches and employees, as well as turnover, increased dramatically.

+By the end of the 1990s, the company had returned to Belgian ownership when automotive group D’Ieteren acquired a majority stake.
+The remaining shares were held by the Belgian investment group Cobepa.

+In 2016, Carglass expanded its activities to include the repair of minor vehicle damage.
+However, in 2019 the company announced that it would discontinue this service due to disappointing repair volumes.
+At the time, the service was offered under the name Carmetics at 24 branches.
+Wherever possible, employees working in the repair division were reassigned to other positions within the company, although an undisclosed number of employees were ultimately dismissed.

+In 2020, Belron acquired the automotive glass activities of car service chain A.T.U., Germany’s largest garage chain.
+Since then, Carglass has provided vehicle glass repairs and replacements at nearly 600 A.T.U. locations across Germany and Austria.

+That same week, Belron also announced plans to scale back its activities in France.
+The company entered negotiations to sell Carglass Maison, its home repair service, to the German holding company Mutares and HomeServe France, part of the British publicly listed HomeServe Group.